J4gm/tagtooltips/README.md

 ### FEATURES

-While holding a configurable keybind (**semicolon by default**) an item's tooltip will display all of the item tags it belongs to, as well as:
+While holding a configurable keybind (**semicolon by default**) an item's tooltip will display all the item tags it belongs to, as well as:

 * Block tags if it's a block.
 * Entity type tags if it's a spawn egg.
-* Fluid tags if it's a bucket.
+* Fluid tags if it's a bucket or other fluid container.
 * Enchantment tags if it's an enchanted book.
 * POI type tags if it's a villager workstation, beehive, etc.